 It’s Now Up to You

 It’s time to take control.
-As an intranet manager, your job is to identify the key issues across your business units and help them with systems and processes that make your company more streamlined, connected and productive.
+Bring responsible for the management of the intranet project means that your job is to identify the key issues across your business units and help them with systems and processes that make your company more streamlined, connected and productive.
 Remember, the intranet solution you choose will be a reflection of each business unit’s needs, provide features, systems and content that will help teams and individuals collaborate and be more effective and efficient in their job, and enable the whole business to deliver business goals.

 Related Resources